 Once the bottom of a shallow sea, the limestone of the Peak District’s northern valleys are strewn with fossils.
 These correspond sharply with the famous gritstone moors that make the Peak one of Britain’s most popular walking and climbing locations.
-The Dark Peak, the northern half of the Peak District, gets it name from the Millstone grit, and the black bog that covers many of its summits.
+The Dark Peak, the northern half of the Peak District, gets its name from the Millstone grit, and the black bog that covers many of its summits.
 This bog can be explored by a large number of paths that will leave you marvelling at its unique ecology and geology.

 Alongside the famous moors are the hills surrounding the Vale of Edale and the Hope Valley, most notably the ridge that runs between Mam Tor and Lose Hill.
 Beyond Kinder Scout lies the bog of Bleaklow, and over in the west near the Ladybower Reservoir stand the impressive scarps of Stanage Edge and Derwent Edge.
-Whether it’s to these hills you choose to go, or you head for a wander through the idyllic valleys, you’ll soon be captivated by the Peak District, as so many have before.

 We have the exclusive hire of Castleton Mews, a separate building in the grounds of Castleton Losehill Hall, a huge gothic Victorian mansion that has recently been totally renovated.
 The Mews has a great social space, and sits within easy reach of the village of Castleton, as well as the hills that surround it.

-As well as meals, we also provide a variety of complimentary soft drinks and beverages – tea & coffee which includes herbal, fruit and decaffeinated options and fruit squashes.
+- As well as meals, we also provide a variety of complimentary soft drinks and beverages – tea & coffee which includes herbal, fruit and decaffeinated options and fruit squashes.

 S33 8WB Show me